JoostdeWinter/pearson-r-ci/README.md

 - No cookies, no server; runs entirely client-side.

 ## How to cite this tool
-J. C. F. de Winter.Pearson r — Confidence Intervals (web tool).
-URL: https://joostdewinter.github.io/pearson-r-ci/
+De Winter, J. C. F. (2025).
+Pearson r — confidence intervals [Web application]. https://joostdewinter.github.io/pearson-r-ci/

 ## References
 Hotelling, H. (1953).
 New light on the correlation coefficient and its transforms.
 Journal of the Royal Statistical Society.
 Series B (Methodological), 15(2), 193-232.